lodhi-999/Crop-Yield-Prediction/README.md

 # 🌾 Crop Yield Prediction (1997–2023)

-## 📌 Brief Description
+## Brief Description
-This project analyzes and predicts agricultural crop yields in India using historical data (1997–2020) and forecasts up to 2023.
+This project analyzes and predicts agricultural crop yields in India using historical data (1997–2020).
-Leveraging **Prophet time series models** with climatic and input-related regressors, it provides insights into **season-wise yield trends, top & bottom performing states, and policy implications**.
+Leveraging **Prophet time series models** with climatic and input-related regressors, it provides insights into **season-wise yield trends, Top & Bottom performing states, and policy implications**.
+An interactive **Power BI dashboard** is also included for visualization.
 ---

 ## 📂 Repository Contents